 - Do: perform the measures from the previous step

 - Act/adjust: implement a solution

-Gradually, the composition of the operator involved in Kaizen sessions will change.
-It might turn out that a problem has to do with a machine, making the involvement of operators from Planning redundant, and necessitating the expertise of a technical specialist.
+Gradually, the composition of the people involved in Kaizen sessions will change.
+It might turn out that a problem has to do with a machine, making the involvement of some people redundant and necessitating the expertise of, for example, a technical specialist.

 ✓ Kaizen Pros: